vdchoi/theratcave.github.io/_pages/support-us.md

 Come join our [Discord Server] and support us by boosting!
 Invite link: <{{ site.discord }}>

-**Of course, we offer some exciting perks as a thank you to all of our server boosters:**
+**Boosting gets you a special role and unique perks in the server:**
--  The exclusive @Super Rats role at the top of the member list
+- The exclusive @Server Boosters role
--  Access to Reactor where you can hang out in the #server-boosters chat with the Admins/Mods and other boosters!
+- Access to Reactor where you can hang out in the #server-boostiez chat with the Myself, Admins, and other boosters!
--  Hosted Proximity Chat Lobbies!
--  Free card magic shows!!
--  Priority lobbies and custom lobbies with the Admins
--  Priority in Host applications
+- Access to our exclusive Minecraft Realms server!
+- Gambling in #big-dons-casino for exclusive titles and Discord Nitro!
+-  @Diamond Hands?
+- #kountatsu for a chance to win Discord Nitro!
 - Streaming + Video permissions in voice channels
+- Embedded links + gif permissions
+- Free card magic shows!! :qberting:
+- Priority lobbies and custom lobbies with the Admins (and me, occasionally)
+- Priority in Staff applications
 - ALL CAPS PERMISSIONS
--  Embedded links + gif permissions
 - 3X voting power in events and polls
--  Access to our exclusive Minecraft Realms server!
--  Ability to invite your friend and share the Server Boosting perks together as @Baby Rats!
+- Ability to invite your friend and share the Server Boosting perks together as @VIP Guests !
--  Gambling in #big-dons-casino for exclusive titles!
--  Become some of the first people to help grow this server!
+- Become some of the people to help grow this server!
--  Our undying love
+- My undying love

 [Discord Server]: {{ site.discord }}